rust-lang/rust/text/0000-manually-drop.md

 // Other common impls such as `Debug for T: Debug`.
 ```

-Let us apply this structure to the example from the motivation:
+Let us apply this union to the example from the motivation:

 ```rust
 struct FruitBox {